Andrew Williamson (soldier): Revolutionary War service

 At the start of the American Revolutionary War, Williamson fortified his plantation, which he later used as his military headquarters, and as a fort, prison and arms depot.
 (The British added to the star fort in the settlement, as they considered this an important strategic location and wanted to control it.)
 There were numerous Loyalists in this part of the state.

 At this time, the settlement of Ninety Six had about 10 houses, a jail and a courthouse, with a total of about 100 settlers living in the area.
 In November 1775, Williamson led militia in what was called the Battle of Williamson's Fort, the first battle of the Southern Campaign here, to recapture gunpowder and ammunition hijacked by Loyalists.
 His call attracted 532 Patriots, but soon 1500 to 2000 Loyalists were gathering outside the village against them.
 The forces reached a truce and casualties were light.
 Williamson's men were aided by their temporary fortifications at his plantation.
-The open warfare tended to harden loyalties and enmities in the interior areas became vicious.
+The open warfare tended to harden loyalties, and enmities in the interior areas became vicious.

 The Williamson campaign

 Several months later Williamson led troops in the Battle of Twelve Mile Creek on August 1, 1776, in response to Cherokee attacks throughout the frontier since June, in which hundreds of warriors ranged across a front, attacking settlers in Virginia and the Carolinas.

 Williamson's forces were ambushed five times.

-They regrouped, gained reinforcements and during the fall, attacked the Cherokee again, making a coordinated attack with the North Carolina militia's Rutherford Light Horse expedition.
+They regrouped, gained reinforcements, and during the fall attacked the Cherokee again, making a coordinated attack with North Carolina militia under Griffith Rutherford.
 The South Carolina militia destroyed the Cherokee towns of Esseneca, Keowee, Estatoe, Tugaloo and others of the lower towns.
 The militia also destroyed the food stores of the people in every town.
 The Indian campaign gathered increasing force.

 Williamson was commissioned as a colonel to lead a related campaign in North Carolina, commanding 2300 men and destroying the Cherokee town of Topton in Cherokee County.
 In September 1776 Williamson petitioned the South Carolina legislature to allow his men to enslave Cherokee taken as captives; while the measure had some support, the legislature rejected it, worried about potential effects on the colony's men.
-From the Patriots' view, Williamson's campaigns against the Cherokee were a success; they petitioned for peace and ceded more than a million acres of land in what is now the counties of Anderson, Pickens, Oconee and Greenville in South Carolina.
+From the Patriots' view, Williamson's campaigns were a success; the Cherokee petitioned for peace and ceded more than a million acres of land in what is now the counties of Anderson, Pickens, Oconee and Greenville in South Carolina.
 Alexander Chesney wrote that they destroyed 32 of the Cherokees' 62 towns.